fasferraz/GBA_ME/README.md

 - HTTPS Cipher to use
 - HTTPS certification validation

+There are default variables in the code where some of these settings can be defined (so that there is no need to put them in options in the cli).

+Starting from python 3.8 the SSLContext.keylog_filename is supported, this logs TLS keys to a keylog file, whenever key material is generated or received.
+As stated in https://docs.python.org/3/library/ssl.html the "keylog file is designed for debugging purposes only.
+The file format is specified by NSS and used by many traffic analyzers such as Wireshark.
+The log file is opened in append-only mode.
+Writes are synchronized between threads, but not between processes".

+# Additional Notes:

+- Client needs to run AKA procedure, so once again, a modem allowing such procedures is required.

-The protocol identifier is derived from the value of the cipher suite in use.
+- The protocol identifier is derived from the value of the cipher suite in use.

 Values were extracted from:

 https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml